calipho-sib/nextprot-docs/pages/citing-nextprot.md

 Example: neXtProt release 2016-01-11

+Has the peptide uniqueness checker been useful to your work?
+Please consider citing our publication:

+Schaeffer M, Gateau A, Teixeira D, Michel PA, Zahn-Zabal M, Lane L.
+**The neXtProt peptide uniqueness checker: a tool for the proteomics community** Bioinformatics.
+2017 May 17.
+PMID: [28520855](https://www.ncbi.nlm.nih.gov/pubmed/28520855) doi: [10.1093/bioinformatics/btx318](https://doi.org/10.1093/bioinformatics/btx318)

 ##Linking to us

 The standard way of linking to a neXtProt entry is to link to the HTML view using the neXtProt accession number (AC) as _identifier_ .